On the nu-invariant of two-step nilmanifolds with closed G2-structure: Introduction

 For any operator $A$, denote by $\eta(A)$ the Atiyah--Patodi--Singer \emph{$\eta$-invariant} \cite{atiyah-patodi-singer}, i.e.\ the sum

-where $\lambda$ is an eigenvalue of $A$ (cf.\ \cite{zhang} for the equivariant case), and by $h(A)$ the dimension of the kernel of $A$.
-Following Crowley--Goette--Nordstr\"om \cite[Theorem 1.2]{crowley-goette-nordstrom}, for any non-vanishing spinor field $\phi$ on a Riemannian manifold $(M,g)$ one can define the so-called \emph{$\nu$-invariant}, which in general depends on $\phi$, as
+where $\lambda$ is an eigenvalue of $A$, and by $h(A)$ the dimension of the kernel of $A$.
+Following Crowley--Goette--Nordstr\"om \cite[Theorem 1.2]{crowley-goette-nordstrom}, for any non-vanishing spinor field $\phi$ on a Riemannian manifold $(M,g)$ one can define the so-called \emph{$\nu$-invariant} in the following way:

-where the integral of $\phi^*\psi(\nabla^S,g^S)$ over $M$ is the \emph{Mathai--Quillen current} \cite{mathai-quillen}, (cf.\ also \cite{bismut-zhang,wu}), and $B$ is the odd signature operator acting on differential forms of even-degree on $M$.
-The above description \eqref{def:nu-invariant} of the $\nu$-invariant relies on the Atiyah--Patodi--Singer Index Theorem (see \cite{crowley-goette-nordstrom}), and it can be rephrased in terms of a spin cobordism: this is to say that a manifold $M$ with a $\mathrm G_2$-structure appears as the boundary of a spin $8$-manifold $W$, and $\nu$ can be calculated in terms of topological and spinorial data on $W$, cf.\ \cite[Definition 1.1]{crowley-goette-nordstrom} and \cite[Section 3.2]{crowley-nordstrom}.
+Here $\psi(\nabla^S,g^S)$ is the \emph{Mathai--Quillen current} \cite{mathai-quillen}, (cf.\ also \cite{bismut-zhang,wu}), and $B_M$ is the odd signature operator acting on differential forms of even-degree on $M$ as $B_M\omega \coloneqq (-1)^{p+1}(\star_{\varphi} d-d\star_{\varphi})\omega$, $\omega \in \Omega^{2p}(M)$.
+The above description \eqref{def:nu-invariant} of the $\nu$-invariant relies on the Atiyah--Patodi--Singer Index Theorem (see \cite{crowley-goette-nordstrom}), but $\nu$ was originally defined in terms of a spin cobordism: this is to say that a manifold $M$ with a $\mathrm G_2$-structure appears as the boundary of a spin eight-manifold $W$, and $\nu$ can be calculated in terms of topological and spinorial data on $W$, cf.\ \cite[Definition 1.1]{crowley-goette-nordstrom} and \cite[Section 3.2]{crowley-nordstrom}.
 However, the value of $\nu$ is independent of the choice of $W$ modulo $48$ \cite[Corollary 3.2]{crowley-nordstrom}.
-In general, the role of the $\nu$-invariant is to detect connected components of the moduli space of $\mathrm G_2$-structures.
+In general, $\nu(\phi)$ does not change under continuous variations of $\phi$ (while keeping the metric fixed) as long as $\phi$ remains never-vanishing.
+The role of $\nu$ is to detect connected components of the moduli space of $\mathrm G_2$-structures.
 An explicit computation of its values for certain holonomy $\mathrm G_2$ metrics can be found in \cite{crowley-goette-nordstrom, scaduto}.

 The purpose of the paper is two-fold.
-Our main goal is to compute the $\nu$-invariant for the compact two-step nilmanifolds admitting invariant closed $\mathrm G_2$-structures, thus investigating the non-holonomy $\mathrm G_2$ case.
-Motivated by this problem, we compute harmonic spinors and describe the spectrum of the Dirac operator on such spaces, which is a question of interest in its own right.
+Our main goal is to compute the $\nu$-invariant for certain families of left-invariant closed $\mathrm G_2$-structures on compact two-step nilmanifolds, thus investigating the non-integrable case.
+Motivated by this problem, we find relevant information on the dimension of the kernel of the Dirac operator.
+It turns out that harmonic spinors always form a space of even dimension on our compact nilmanifolds with trivial spin structure.
+We also show that non-invariant harmonic spinors exist.